kubeedge/kubeedge/README.md

 - **Edged:** an agent that runs on edge nodes and manages containerized applications.
 - **EdgeHub:** a web socket client responsible for interacting with Cloud Service for the edge computing (like Edge Controller as in the KubeEdge Architecture).
 This includes syncing cloud-side resource updates to the edge, and reporting edge-side host and device status changes to the cloud.
-- **CloudHub:** a web socket server responsible for watching changes at the clouds side, cache and sending messages to EdgeHub.
+- **CloudHub:** A web socket server responsible for watching changes at the cloud side, caching and sending messages to EdgeHub.
-- **EdgeController:** an extended kubernetes controller which manages edge nodes and pods metadata so that the data can target to a specific edge node.
+- **EdgeController:** an extended kubernetes controller which manages edge nodes and pods metadata so that the data can be targeted to a specific edge node.
 - **EventBus:** an MQTT client to interact with MQTT servers (mosquitto), offering publish and subscribe capabilities to other components.
 - **DeviceTwin:** responsible for storing device status and syncing device status to the cloud.
 It also provides query interfaces for applications.
 - **MetaManager:** the message processor between edged and edgehub.
 It is also responsible for storing/retrieving metadata to/from a lightweight database (SQLite).